antonyh/randonomicon/_posts/2018-09-19-patternism.markdown

 are harder to identify.
 They tend not to follow any convention due to their incidental appearance as opposed to intentionally applying them.

-\- why are patterns good - why are patterns bad